New Joy Organics Survey Reveals Many Americans Are Still in the Dark About CBD Oil

 Fortunately, for those who are new to CBD or just need more information, Joy Organics has created an authoritative and comprehensive Guide to CBD Oil with information on the history, science and facts about the product and its benefits.

 Percent saying “I would never use CBD oil products.”

 Interestingly, the two age groups most suspicious of CBD oil were people over 60 AND people between 18-29.
 These two groups had the highest percentage of people who said they would never use it.
 The group most likely to use CBD oil products was in the 30-44 age range.
 Below is a listing of the percentage of people in each age group who said they would never use CBD oil products.

 - 60+ (18.33%)

 It’s impossible to know exactly why the oldest and youngest cohorts were the least likely to try CBD oil products.
 For the older folks, it could be lingering suspicions about the erroneous connection between CBD and marijuana.
-For the younger group, it’s possible that their reason for not wanting to try CBD is that they haven’t developed some of the symptoms yet that CBD may help (aches, pains, sleep problems, etc.)
+For the younger group, it’s possible that their reason for not wanting to try CBD is that they haven’t developed a specific need to supplement with CBD yet.

 Some other interesting takeaways from the survey:

 Men were more likely to be suspicious of CBD oil products than women.

 - 19.5% of men said they would never use CBD oil.